- Home

 Sorting out finances is often the last thing on your mind when you’re grieving the loss of a loved one.

-Unfortunately, however, there’s no escaping the fact there will be some financial admin to tackle when someone dies.
+Unfortunately, however, there’s no escaping the fact there will be some financial admin to tackle, or ‘sadmin’ as it is sometimes known.
 The length of time this will take will depend on their individual circumstances and how complicated their financial situation was.

 For many, sorting out finances may be as straightforward as closing accounts and getting a valuation of assets for inheritance tax purposes.
-But if the person who has died had more complex financial affairs, then there may be a few extra things that need to be done.
+But if the person who has died had more complex financial affairs, then there may be a few extra things that you need to address.

-While it’s completely reasonable to sort out things like registering the death and organising the funeral first, it’s important not to leave the finances sitting unaddressed for too long.
-You might be further along the path of sorting out finances than you might think as you will probably have already done a number of things that will help you on your way, such as getting death certificates, notifying banks and government organisations that the person has died and gathering financial information to deal with their estate.
+While it’s completely reasonable to sort out things like registering the death and organising the funeral first, it’s important not to neglect their financial affairs for too long.
+You might find you’re further along the path of sorting these out than you think as you will probably have already done a number of things that will help you on your way, such as getting death certificates, notifying banks and government organisations that the person has died and gathering the financial information required to deal with their estate.

 When should you start organising the finances of someone who has died?